lindngo/amazon-alexa/README.md

 # Amazon Shopping Data

 ## Overview
-For this project, I used SQL to analyze a demo dataset that contained Alexa Voice shopping data.
-This dataset was created my professor in our product management course.
+For this project, I used SQL to analyze a demo dataset, created by my professor for our product management course, that contained Alexa Voice shopping data.
+From this dataset, I wanted to draw insights on what category of products are typically bought on Amazon, what type of products households buy, and more.

 ## Dataset